View FREE Lessons!

 Source: Census Bureau

-Economists prefer the Herfindahl-Hirschman Index (HHI) to the concentration ratio when measuring the market power of individual companies or an industry.
+Economists prefer the Herfindahl-Hirschman Index (HHI) to the concentration ratio when measuring the market power of individual companies in an industry.
 The HHI includes every company in an industry and gives proportionally more weight to the companies with the greatest market shares.
 (Sometimes the HHI is provided for only 50 companies because of the challenge of obtaining data for all the companies in an industry.)
 Like the concentration ratio, market shares are used in the calculation of the HHI.
 However, the HHI uses the market shares of all the companies, rather than just the largest four or eight companies.
 The next step in calculating the HHI is to square the market share of each company.
 Total the squares to derive the industry's HHI.
 The table below shows how the HHI is calculated for the coffee shops in your neighborhood.

 Economists also prefer the HHI because a concentration ratio may lead to the wrong conclusion.
-For example, it is possible that two industries with different market structures have the same concentration ratio, as demonstrated on the table below.
-Assume Industry ABC and Industry XYZ each contains 15 different companies.
+For example, it is possible that two industries with different market structures have the same concentration ratio, as demonstrated in the table below.
+Assume Industry ABC and Industry XYZ each contain 15 different companies.
 (For Industry ABC these are labeled 1 – 15, and for Industry XYZ the companies are A – O.) Each company’s market share is listed on the table.
 Both industries have a C4

 of 73 percent, but different HHIs.
 Industry ABC’s HHI equals 1,560 and Industry XYZ’s HHI equals 3,488.
 The higher HHI suggests that the larger companies in Industry XYZ have more market power than the larger companies in Industry ABC.